eHabitat/ehabitat/docs/source/contributing/content_structure.md

 (content_structure)=
 # Documentation content structure

-TimeXAI documentation has the {doc}`diataxis:index` as a North Star.
+eHabitat documentation has the {doc}`diataxis:index` as a North Star.
 This page assumes basic familiarity with Diátaxis.

-The TimeXAI website is divided into three content blocks:
+The eHabitat website is divided into three content blocks:

-* TimeXAI user documentation
+* eHabitat user documentation
-* TimeXAI contributor documentation
+* eHabitat contributor documentation
-* TimeXAI Project website
+* eHabitat Project website

-## TimeXAI user documentation
+## eHabitat user documentation
 It is the block formed by the navbar sections
 `Getting Started`, `Example Gallery`, `User Guide` and `API Reference`.

-It's audience are TimeXAI users and it uses Diátaxis to achieve its goal of teaching how to use TimeXAI.
+It's audience are eHabitat users and it uses Diátaxis to achieve its goal of teaching how to use eHabitat.

 Getting Started
 : The Getting Started section should contain mostly tutorials, however, some